Joe Schmidt ‘surprised’ at Joey Carbery’s move to Munster

 It means Ross Byrne, who has matured greatly as a player this season and who has lined out more at outhalf for Leinster than Carbery will back up Johnny Sexton next season.

-“The inital conversation with Leo and myself and David Nucifora was not the best timing for any of us,” added Schmidt about the meeting he had with the Leinster coach during the latter stages of the European Champions Cup.
+“The initial conversation with Leo [Cullen] and myself and David Nucifora was not the best timing for any of us,” added Schmidt about the meeting he had with the Leinster coach during the latter stages of the European Champions Cup.

-The Irish coach said that all he asked of Leo Cullen was if Carbery had any interest in moving to Ulster.
+He said that all he asked of Cullen was if Carbery had any interest in moving to Ulster.
 He did not say he used pressure or influence on Carbery to make the decision to leave Leinster.

 “I honestly wasn’t sure what he was going to do,” said Schmidt.
 “I thought quite possibly he was going to stay put.
 I haven’t had that much time to think about it.
 I’ve had a quite a few other things on my plate.”